xero/lvthn/docs/SERPENT_REFERENCE.md

 ### 6.5 Overall Verdict

-The mipher Serpent implementation is **cryptographically correct**.
+The leviathan Serpent implementation is **cryptographically correct**.
 It produces output identical to the Ross Anderson reference implementation (floppy1) and to the NESSIE reference for all 2312 independently-verified vector pairs.
 The Monte Carlo suites executed approximately 24 million encrypt/decrypt operations without